stollander33/docs/docs/developers/developer_guide.md

 - login_unlock
 - change_password
 - reset_password_request
+- password_expired

-Second parameter is the event target (usually the object created/modified/delete) while third parameter is the payload used for the event.
+The second parameter is the event target (usually the object created/modified/delete) while the third is the payload used for the event.
 Both the parameters are optional.

 The log is automatically extended with date, IP, user (in case of authenticated endpoint), object type and object id/uuid